CSCfi/csc-user-guide/GETTING_STARTED.md

 For instructions on how to add the generated key&mdash;for authentication that is&mdash;to your GitHub account, see [instructions at GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=windows&tool=webui).
 Note that the instructions use the convention of prefixing commands with a `$` to denote a prompt.
 That is to be left out when copy-pasting the command since it's already there in Git Bash, waiting for your command.

 We'll be testing the SSH connection to GitHub after we set up something called `ssh-agent`.

+Note that if you lose your private key or the passphrase, you can just remove the public key from your GitHub account and start over by generating a new key pair (and a passphrase).

 ##### Setting up `ssh-agent` and Conda